nmarticorena/python-template/README.md

 ```
 setup.sh [NEW_NAME]
 ```
-This is going to replace the template {{python_template}} with the desired new library name
+This is going to replace the template {{python_template}} with the desired new library name, and the respective placeholders in the setup tools.
+The default pixi install considers the basic of pytorch and cuda12.0.
+This is quite specific so going to think to add more default solutions.

 ## Defines the structure of each project.
 ```